Tribal masks have been part of the dance regalia and traditional ceremonies of many Native American tribes

-traditional dances; the Iroquois create sacred "false face" masks from
+traditional dances, the Iroquois create sacred "false face" masks from wood and corn husks,

 Southwestern and Northwest Coast mask carving remain a vibrant part of contemporary native culture.

-most American Indian masks are used for dances, cultural drama, decoration, and as crafts for sale.
-The exception is
+Today most American Indian masks are used for dances, cultural drama, decoration, and as crafts for sale.

-website of Indian masks to add to this list, let us know.
+website of Indian art masks to add to this list, let us know.

 recognized American Indian, Inuit, or First Nations artists.